FFTEduDatalab/resultsday/README.md

 Only a single option can be specified, where this functionality is used.

 NB: The small multiple functionality is under active development and is currently only optimised for larger monitors.
+The ability to set the chart title by way of a parameter has also not been implemented.

 ## Licence
 * Python scripts are made available here under the MIT licence - see the `LICENSE` file for full details.